bernizhel/infrastructure/README.md

 ### Release workflow

 - Make the work in another branch as described in "Common workflow" till your merge the changes to `master`
-- Tag your last commit with `git tag v1.0.0` in SemVer
+- Tag your last commit with `git tag v1.0.0` in SemVer, note that your new tag must be greater than the previous one
 - `git push --tags`
 - Wait for the release CI workflow
 - Now you have your changes issued and deployed
+- The issue is closed automatically, a new release branch is created
 - Merge the PR
+- Push new changes to the release branch

 ### Specific workflows